![]() |

 Stardate 6010.1: After a distress call from a research outpost the Enterprise arrives at the scene, only to find everything in perfect order thanks to "The Onabi".
 The Enterprise finds "The Onabi", who is beamed aboard and turns out to be an attractive woman with enormous powers.
 Onabi has been traveling through space and time for a long time.
 Under her influence the crew is soon subjected to hallucinations and visions of the future.
 When the Enterprise runs into an enormous enemy vessel, Onabi interferes yet again.
 She vanishes together with that vessel and is not heard of again.

-I have seen a few Trek fan films over the years, but owing to their various shortcomings I have never been too fond of any of them.
+I watched a few Trek fan films over the years, but owing to their various shortcomings I never became fond of any of them.
 New Voyages is a series that has changed my view a bit.

 The plot of the pilot episode "Come What May", produced in 2004, is a rather simple one in essence.
 But more importantly it is one that would perfectly fit into The Original Series.
 While television dramas have "learned" to tell more complex stories in the past 40 years, I think it was becoming for the TOS revival to start with a straightforward story: build up a little mystery around "The Onabi", get the crew in some decent and not too serious trouble, resolve it with a nice twist.
 Well, in the hallucination sequences the episode foreshadows many events that would happen later in the movies, not to forget the appearance of the (then unnamed) Borg.
 But aside from this "continuity porn" (the producers and writers are fans just like me and I would have done the same in their place), "Come What May" shows the essence of TOS.
 And it wouldn't rank among the worse TOS episodes in a direct comparison.
 Perhaps most obviously "The Onabi" is a capricious female character who would have been perfect as a guest in a TOS episode.
 I could very well imagine she has traveled straight from the 60s (1960s or 2260s, either way) to our time.